hazelcast/hazelcast-reference-manual/src/QueueFullBehavior.md

 when the WAN event queues are full.
 - `THROW_EXCEPTION`: If you select this option, the WAN queue size is checked before each supported mutating operation (like `IMap#put`, `ICache#put`).
 If one the queues of target cluster is full, `WANReplicationQueueFullException` is thrown and the operation is not allowed.
+- `THROW_EXCEPTION_ONLY_IF_REPLICATION_ACTIVE`: Its effect is similar to that of `THROW_EXCEPTION`.
+But, it  throws exception only when WAN replication is active.
+It discards the new events if WAN replication is stopped.

 The following is an example configuration: